5 Tax Benefits for Your Mortgage Refinance

 Just like other loans, refinances incur costs that you have to pay when you close.
 Closing costs for appraisals, attorneys, inspections and document processing generally aren’t deductible if they’re for your primary residence.
 However, you should be able to deduct closing costs if the refinance is going to generate income, such as when you’re refinancing a rental property.
 Rent from your tenants is taxable income, so any money you spend to generate that income is usually deductible.

 You may have paid some property taxes when you refinanced if you closed near the time when the taxes were due.
 In this case, you can deduct those taxes from your taxable income provided you actually paid them during the year in which the loan closed.
 However, you can’t deduct funds that you paid into escrow to cover a future liability for property taxes.

 The tax benefits from your refinance will have additional limitations if you are among the 0.1 percent of taxpayers with high incomes who pay the alternative minimum tax (AMT).
 Those who pay the AMT can still deduct mortgage interest, but they are not allowed to deduct the interest on a home-equity loan such as a refinance unless they use the proceeds to buy, build or substantially improve the home.

 You can recoup some of the refinancing costs for your home through a number of tax advantages.
 However, be sure to review recent changes in the tax law to ensure that your deductions are still valid, as tax regulations generally have become more restrictive with respect to deductions for mortgages.
+You should consult a tax advisor regarding the deductibility of interest.
 Additional rules on deductions also apply to special cases such as taxpayers who pay the AMT or who refinance rental properties.